/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 ABROADER should use the best endeavors to procure that the accommodation is located less than one hour (by car) to the Host Organization.

-In the event of more than one-hour travel to the Host Organization due to the limitation of resources and safety reasons, the intern will be informed in advance and Provided with clear guidance on how to commute to work.
+In the event of more than one-hour travel to the Host Organization due to the limitation of resources and safety reasons, the intern will be informed in advance and provided with clear guidance on how to commute to work.

 1.5.4.
 Accommodation’s Policies